Jumio/mobile-sdk-ios/README.md

 # Support

 ## Previous version
-The previous release version 3.2.0 of the Jumio Mobile SDK is supported until 2019-11-07.
+The previous release version 3.3.0 of the Jumio Mobile SDK is supported until 2019-11-28.

-In case the support period is expired, no bug fixes are provided anymore (typically fixed in the upcoming versions).
-The SDK will keep functioning (until further notice).
+In case the support period is expired, no bug fixes and technical support are provided anymore (bugs are typically fixed in the upcoming versions).
+Older SDK versions will keep functioning with our server until further notice, but we highly recommend to always update to the latest version to benefit from SDK improvements and bug fixes.

 ## Contact
 If you have any questions regarding our implementation guide please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
 The Jumio online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with Jumio.
 Check it out at: https://support.jumio.com.